Autarkieguide

 🔋 Recommended battery capacity: approx. 300Ah (for 12V systems)

-If you're using an AGM or gel battery, keep in mind that you can't discharge it to 100% (only about 50% usable).
-One way to achieve the required capacity is to combine multiple batteries.
+If you are using an AGM or gel battery, please note that you cannot fully discharge it (only about 50% is usable).
+One way to achieve the required capacity is to combine several batteries.
 For example, you can connect two 150Ah lithium batteries in parallel to achieve a capacity of 300Ah.

-With AGM or gel batteries, you can also combine multiple batteries, but this increases the total weight considerably.
-A 300Ah AGM battery can easily weigh over 70kg, while two 150Ah lithium batteries together weigh only about 30kg and still offer the same usable capacity.
+With AGM or gel batteries, you can also combine several batteries, but this significantly increases the overall weight.
+A 300Ah AGM battery can easily weigh over 70kg, while two 150Ah lithium batteries together only weigh about 30kg and still offer the same usable capacity.

-The weight of your battery plays an important role, especially if you plan to install multiple batteries and with regard to your vehicle's maximum payload!
-Lithium batteries offer a decisive advantage here, as they save weight and make it easier to distribute the batteries evenly throughout the vehicle.
-Those who travel a lot or are off-roading therefore benefit from a lightweight and powerful lithium solution that leaves more room for other equipment.
+The weight of your battery plays a crucial role, especially if you plan to install multiple batteries and in relation to your vehicle's maximum payload!
+Lithium batteries offer a significant advantage here, as they save weight and facilitate even weight distribution within the vehicle.
+Those who travel frequently or venture off-road will therefore benefit from a lightweight and powerful lithium solution, which leaves more room for other equipment.

-To ensure your battery lasts as long as possible, you should take care of it properly.
+To ensure your battery lasts as long as possible, you should pay attention to proper maintenance.

 The lifespan of your battery depends heavily on how deeply it is discharged.
-Every battery has a limited number of charging cycles – a cycle represents a complete discharge and recharge of the battery.
+Every battery has a limited number of charge cycles – a cycle means a complete discharge and recharge of the battery.
 The deeper a battery is regularly discharged, the faster it wears out.
 Here are the differences between common battery types:

-- AGM batteries: Can only be discharged to 50% before their lifespan is severely affected.
-With 600-800 charge cycles, they last significantly shorter than lithium batteries.
+• AGM batteries: These can only be discharged to 50% before their lifespan is significantly reduced.
+With 600-800 charge cycles, they last considerably less time than lithium batteries.

-- Gel batteries: Slightly more deep-discharge tolerant than AGM, with a maximum discharge of 50-70%.
+• Gel batteries: Slightly more tolerant of deep discharge than AGM batteries, with a maximum discharge of 50-70%.
 They have a longer lifespan of 800-1200 cycles, but require a longer charging time.

-- Lithium batteries (LiFePO4): These allow for deeper discharge of 80-90% without significant negative impact on battery life.
-With 3,000-5,000 charge cycles, they have a significantly longer lifespan, making them particularly suitable for long-term use.
+• Lithium batteries (LiFePO4): These can withstand a deeper discharge of 80-90% without significant negative impact on their lifespan.
+With 3000-5000 charge cycles, they have a considerably longer lifespan and are therefore particularly suitable for long-term use.

 Why is this important?
-If a battery can only be discharged to 50%, you need twice the capacity to obtain the same usable energy.
-This means higher costs, more space, and, above all, more weight—an important factor for touring vehicles with limited payload.
-Lithium batteries offer the major advantage of allowing you to use a smaller and lighter battery with the same usable energy.
+If a battery can only be discharged to 50%, you need twice the capacity to get the same usable energy.
+This means higher costs, more space required, and above all, more weight – a crucial factor for recreational vehicles with limited payload.
+Lithium batteries offer the significant advantage here that you can use a smaller and lighter battery with the same usable energy.

-Another crucial point is the constant voltage of lithium batteries: While AGM and gel batteries have a decreasing voltage as they discharge, the voltage of a lithium battery remains constant, which guarantees consistent performance for your devices.
+Another crucial point is the constant voltage of lithium batteries: While AGM and gel batteries have a decreasing voltage as they discharge, the voltage of a lithium battery remains constant, guaranteeing consistent performance for your devices.

 Battery care tips:

 A well-maintained battery lasts significantly longer and delivers reliable power.
-AGM and gel batteries are particularly susceptible to sulfation – a buildup of lead sulfate crystals that reduces charge absorption and shortens service life.
-This occurs when the battery remains partially discharged for long periods or is not fully charged regularly.
+AGM and gel batteries, in particular, are susceptible to sulfation – a buildup of lead sulfate crystals that reduces charge acceptance and shortens their lifespan.
+This occurs when the battery remains partially discharged for extended periods or is not fully charged regularly.
 Regular charging helps prevent sulfation and maintain battery performance.

-✅ AGM/Gel: Fully charge regularly to avoid sulfation – ideally with a charge booster or a special trickle charger if the vehicle is not used for an extended period.
+✅ AGM/Gel: Regularly fully charge to avoid sulfation – ideally with a charging booster or a special trickle charger if the vehicle is not used for extended periods.

-✅ Store batteries as warm as possible in winter (especially AGM/Gel batteries) – low temperatures reduce capacity and can damage AGM batteries.
-Lithium batteries with integrated heating are a sensible alternative.
+✅ Store batteries in a warm place during winter (especially AGM/Gel batteries) – low temperatures reduce capacity and can damage AGM batteries.
+Lithium batteries with an integrated heating function are a sensible alternative.

-Especially with AGM/Gel batteries, A suitable charging strategy is important.
-It's best to use a charging booster or a high-quality solar charge controller to ensure optimal charging.
+Especially with AGM/Gel batteries, a A suitable charging strategy is important.
+For optimal charging, it's best to use a charging booster or a high-quality solar charge controller.

 Conclusion - Which battery is right for you?